kozmof/room-service/src/design.md

 A 3x3 evaluation scheme based on `Fake news.
 It’s complicated.` 5x5 and 7x7 evaluation schemes based on `Criminal Intelligence Manual for Analysts, 2011`.
 ###### Topic
 A data pattern of subject and details.
-One of a text data.
+One of a text data combined with other data types.
 ###### Clip
 A data pattern of combination of raw data and its clips.
 Clips also have markers.